ff6347/raycast-special-characters/README.md

 # Special Characters

-Show a list of common special characters that are to hard to remember.
-Based on https://github.com/typefacts/alfred-special-characters/
+Based in the work of [typefacts](https://github.com/typefacts/alfred-special-characters/) Special Characters Alfred workflow.
+Ported to Raycast.
+All hail to the original author.

+Layout and images still WIP.